Customers with Disabilities

 - Are traveling with a group of ten (10) or more people with disabilities

 Safety requirements apply to the carriage of persons with a disability and their mobility equipment and may vary by aircraft and route.
-For further information on safety requirements applicable to your flight, you can call United's 24-hour Accessibility Desk at 1-800-228-2744 within the United States or Canada, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.
+For more information on safety requirements that apply to your flight, you can call our Accessibility Desk at 1-800-228-2744 within the United States or Canada.
+From elsewhere, call the United Customer Contact Center and ask to be connected to the Accessibility Desk.

-If you have a medical condition, you should call us to discuss any clearance you might need in order to travel.
-Within the United States or Canada, call United's 24-hour Accessibility Desk at 1-800-228-2744, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.
+If you have a medical condition, you should call us to discuss any clearance you might need to travel.
+Within the United States or Canada, call our Accessibility Desk at 1-800-228-2744.
+From elsewhere, call the United Customer Contact Center and ask to be connected to the Accessibility Desk.

 Assistance and complaints

-You can request wheelchair assistance and other assistance when booking on united.com.
-If you have questions or need to arrange for further assistance, call United's 24-hour Accessibility Desk at 1-800-228-2744 within the United States or Canada, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.
+You can request wheelchair assistance and other assistance on united.com when you book your flight.
+If you have questions or need to arrange for additional assistance, call our Accessibility Desk at 1-800-228-2744 within the United States or Canada.
+From elsewhere, call the United Customer Contact Center and ask to be connected to the Accessibility Desk.
 Your request for assistance will be entered in your reservation as a special service request.

-Check-in closes a certain amount of time before departure, and this timing varies by airport and by domestic versus international flights.
-Learn more on the Airport Processing Times page.
+At a certain point before a flight's departure, check-in will close.
+This timing varies by airport and by domestic versus international flights.
+Learn more about airport processing times.

-Persons with a disability who have a complaint or comment regarding their travel experience should call 1-800-228-2744 from the United States or Canada, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.
+If you have a disability and have a complaint or comment regarding your travel experience that concerns your disability, you should call 1-800-228-2744 from the United States or Canada.
+From elsewhere, call the United Customer Contact Center and ask to be connected to the Accessibility Desk.